filth-lang/filth-ts/README.md

 20 mynumbers 1 of-arr !    # ok
 mynumbers 1 of-arr ?       # 20 ok

-# ------------------------------ The Return Stack ------------------------------

-# The return stack is used to the hold pointers to things when words are
-# executing other words, e.g. loops.

-# We've already seen one use of it: `i`, which duplicates the top of the return
-# stack. `i` is equivalent to `r@`.
-: myloop ( -- ) 5 0 do r@ . loop ;    # ok

-# As well as reading, we can add to the return stack and remove from it:
-5 6 4 >r swap r> .s    # 6 5 4 ok

-# NOTE: Because Filth uses the return stack for word pointers,  `>r` should
-# always be followed by `r>`.

 # ------------------------- Floating Point Operations --------------------------